A quick review of why we should care about a healthy gut and the simple-to-do steps that we can all take to improve digestion.

 - Added more sources of omega-3 fats to balance omega-6 fats.

 - Continued to avoid trans fats – apparently there are still trans fats in foods labled “trans fat free” so it’s best to avoid all foods with partially-hydrogenated oils and yellow industrial oils (canola, vegetable, corn, etc.).
-I haven’t used these for years, preferring olive, coconut, and cold-pressed, high oleic sunflower oils (this page explains why this specific type of sunflower oil is okay and better than regular sunflower oil, though I buy it at Trader Joe’s for a fraction of the price).
+I haven’t used these for years, preferring olive, coconut, and cold-pressed, high oleic sunflower oils (better than regular sunflower oil, though I buy it at Trader Joe’s for a fraction of the price).

 - Make even more bone broths and soups.
 I’ve been making bone broth for years, since it’s frugal and yummy, but I didn’t know that bone broth can promote digestive health and healing of intestinal lining.
 Just another reason to plan more soups!